PDPA Compliance11 min read30 April 2026

 4. ASEAN Model Contractual Clauses (MCCs)

-Limitations: Consent is the least scalable mechanism.
-It requires individual-level consent, which is impractical for large databases.
-It can also be withdrawn at any time.
-Most businesses use contractual mechanisms as their primary approach and rely on consent only as a fallback.
+The catch: consent is the least scalable mechanism.
+It requires individual-level consent (impractical for large databases) and can be withdrawn at any time.
+Most businesses use contractual mechanisms as the primary approach and consent as a fallback.

 EU-Singapore Digital Trade Agreement (2026)

-The EU-Singapore Digital Trade Agreement (EUSDTA) entered into force on 1 February 2026.
-This is significant for Singapore SMEs that deal with EU customers, partners, or vendors.
+The EUSDTA entered into force on 1 February 2026 — significant for SMEs dealing with EU customers or partners.

-• Cross-border data flows: Both parties commit to allowing cross-border transfer of information, including personal data, when the transfer is for the conduct of business
+• Both parties commit to allowing cross-border data flows for business

-Most SMEs do not know exactly where their data goes.
-The first step in compliance is mapping every cross-border transfer.
+Most SMEs I work with have no idea where all their data actually goes.
+The first step is always mapping.

 Step 1: Inventory Your Data Flows